BOARD

 Cristina is an Associate Professor at the University of Bordeaux and a researcher affiliated at the Larefi (Laboratoire d’Analyse et de Recherche en Economie et Finance Internationales).
 She has a PhD in Economics from the University of Orléans and received the ninth Monetary, Financial and Banking Thesis Prize of the Foundation Banque de France in 2010.
 Her research interests are: monetary and fiscal policies, financial economics and European economy.
 Her research activity mainly focuses on the coordination of macroeconomic policies in a heterogeneous monetary union like the euro area.
 The results of her research have been published in national and international journals.
 She organized one INFER workshop and she was the main organizer of the 19th INFER Annual Conference 2017 in Bordeaux.

-tHIRD VICE-CHAIR
+THIRD VICE-CHAIR

 HARPER ADAMS UNIVERSITY, GLOBAL INSTITUTE FOR AGRI-TECH ECONOMICS

-CLAUDIU TIBERIU ALBULESCU
+CLAUDIU TIBERIU ALBULESCU (iNFER Publication Committee, internal Publications)

 POLITEHNICA UNIVERSITY OF TIMISOARA